toddhricik/cutlass-demos/README.md

-my_cute_demo.cu is an exploration of matrix transpose methods.
+transpose.cu is an exploration of matrix transpose methods.
 More CUTLASS exercises coming soon:)